Do Christians give up on marriage too soon?

 You can’t change that other person; only God can change them.
 You focus on yourself.
 Do the right thing.

 God has a plan for your life.

 He loves you and sees your pain as He saw Hagar’s in the desert.

-When she felt ultimately rejected, mistreated and “thrown away”, the Lord sent and angel to call her name.
+When she felt ultimately rejected, mistreated, and “thrown away”, the Lord sent an angel to call her name.
 I like to think He gently, lovingly called her as a good dad would when his baby girl is hurting.

 If you’re in a terrible marriage waiting for redemption, peace or relief; please know that God knows your name and is calling you, too.

 In His presence rests all the peace, grace, forgiveness, and strength you need.

 |What the Bible Says About Love, Marriage & Sex: The Song of Solomon||By David Jeremiah / FaithWordsNo other book written on the topic of love, marriage, and sex, rival the Song of Solomon from the king of Israel.
 With unabashed candor, he tells the world’s most beautiful story of marital courtship and consummation, the ups as well as the downs of two becoming one.
 In What the Bible Says about Love Marriage & Sex, Dr. David Jeremiah gives readers an eye-opening and heart-changing look at the glory of human partnership from heaven’s perspective.
 Paperback.|

 Affiliate links in this post.

 Good word!
 I like what you said “do less talking and more praying”.